ethereum/EIPs/EIPS/eip-1.md

 #### `discussions-to` header

 While an EIP is a draft, a `discussions-to` header will indicate the URL where the EIP is being discussed.
-As mentioned above, an example of a place to discuss your EIP is [Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EIPs that may be contentious or have a strong governance aspect).

-As an exception, `discussions-to` cannot point to GitHub pull requests.
+The preferred discussion URL is a topic on [Ethereum Magicians](https://ethereum-magicians.org/).
+The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).

 #### `type` header